junqing-zhang/junqing-zhang.github.io/_pages/opportunities.md

 We are accepting PhD applications all year round.
 Please contact me with your CV if you are interested.

 # Requirement for PhD Admissions
+Please check the academic requirement and English language requirement below.

+Note: MSc degree is not compulsory for pursuing a PhD degree in University of Liverpool.

 ## Academic Background
 * The applicant should hold or expect to hold a BSc or MSc degree in a relevant discipline such as Electrical Engineering, Computer Science, and Applied Mathematics, etc.
 * Relevant experience in one or more of the following will be an advantage: wireless communications and networks, software defined radios, cyber security, machine learning, signal processing and statistics, optimisation.